Super Grains ~ Natures Super Foods

 bad for you.

-But "whole" grains are especially fiber-rich and provide your body and brain with glucose, the main fuel needed for energy, as well as B vitamins and antioxidants that can protect your health.
+But "whole" are especially fiber-rich and provide your body and brain with glucose, the main fuel needed for energy, as well as B vitamins and antioxidants that can protect your health.

 But do you really know what they are, or why they're so beneficial?